-By default in pyscript all functions are async, so they cannot be used in task.executor, as callbacks or methods in python packages that expect regular functions, or used with built-in functions like map or special class methods that are called by python internals (eg, getattr or del).
+By default in pyscript all functions are async, so they cannot be used in task.executor, as callbacks or methods in python packages that expect regular functions, or used with built-in functions like filter, map or special class methods that are called by python internals (eg, getattr or del).

 The @pyscript_compile decorator causes the function to be treated as native Python and compiled, which results in a regular python function being defined, and it will run at full compiled speed.
+A lambda function is automatically compiled so it behaves like a regular python lambda function (which means the lambda function body cannot contain pyscript features).